BigFunnyGiant/python-notifyme/README.md

 It runs with Python 3 if you give it execute permissions.

-run it like this ./notify_me.py "message" --api-key-file /path/to/textfile/with/key
+run it like this ./notify_me.py "Hello, World!" --api-key-file /path/to/api_key.txt

 Admittedly written with the help of ChatGPT.
 Just to see if I could do it.